daattali/beautiful-jekyll/README.md

 ----------- | -----------
-title       | Page or blog post title subtitle    | Short description of page or blog post that goes under the title bigimg      | Include a large full-width image at the top of the page.
+title       | Page or blog post title subtitle    | Short description of page or blog post that goes under the title keywords    | Keywords of page or blog post that goes under the title bigimg      | Include a large full-width image at the top of the page.
 You can either give the path to a single image, or provide a list of images to cycle through (see [my personal website](http://deanattali.com/) as an example). comments    | If you want do add Disqus comments to a specific page, use `comments: true`.
 Comments are automatically enabled on blog posts; to turn comments off for a specific post, use `comments: false`.
 Comments only work if you set your Disqus id in the `_config.yml` file. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`.
 If you want to turn it off by default, locate the line `show-avatar: true` in the file `_config.yml` and change the `true` to `false`; then you can selectively turn it on in specific pages using `show-avatar: true`.